Nads211/data-analytics-power-bi-report368/Milestone_2.md

+# Milestone_2: Load and Transform Data using Power Query Editor

-# Load and Transform Orders Table
+## Load and Transform Orders Table

-The Orders table is your main fact table.
-It contains information about each order, including the order and shipping dates, the customer, store and product IDs for associating with dimension tables, and the amount of each product ordered.
-Each order in this table consists of an order of a single product type, so there is only one product code per order.

-Connect to the Azure SQL Database and import the orders_powerbi table using the Import option in Power BI.
-The credentials for the Azure DB are as follows:

-server_name = my-server-maya.database.windows.net
+**Source**: Azure SQL Database server_name = my-server-maya.database.windows.net
 database_name = orders_db
 username = maya
 password = AiCore127!

-You will need to use the Database credentials option.
+**Import Method**: SQL server database data connector.
+Enter the Database credentials and import the orders_powerbi table

+**Transformations**:
-2. Navigate to the Power Query Editor and delete the column named [Card Number] to ensure data privacy
+- delete [Card Number] column to ensure data privacy

-3. Use the Split Column feature to separate the [Order Date] and [Shipping Date] columns into two distinct columns each: one for the date and another for the time.
+- use the Split Column feature to separate the [Order Date] and [Shipping Date] columns into two distinct columns each: one for the date and another for the time.
 Creates [Order Date], [Order Time], [Shipping Date], [Shipping Time] columns.

-4. Filter out and remove any rows where the [Order Date] column has missing or null values to maintain data integrity
+- Filter out and remove any rows where the [Order Date] column has missing or null values to maintain data integrity

-5. Rename the columns in your dataset to align with Power BI naming conventions, ensuring consistency and clarity in your report
+- renamed the columns to align with Power BI naming conventions

-# import products table
-The Products table contains information about each product sold by the company, including the product code, name, category, cost price, sale price, and weight.
+- Change data types for better formatting

+## Load and Transform Products Table

-Download the Products.csv file  and then use Power BI's Get Data option to import the file into your project
+**Source**: Download Products.csv file.  and then use Power BI's Get Data option to import the file into your project

+**Import Method**: Text/csv data connector

+**Transformations**:
-In the Data view, use the Remove Duplicates function on the product_code column to ensure each product code is unique
+- Remove Duplicates function on the product_code column to ensure each product code is unique

-Follow the steps below to clean and transform the data in the weight column
+- transformed [weight ] column into [Weight in kg] to make for easier comparison to units

-In Power Query Editor, use the Column From Examples feature to generate two new columns from the weight column - one for the weight values and another for the units (e.g. kg, g, ml).
-You might need to sort the weight column by descending to get enough different examples to work with.
+    - used the Column From Examples feature to generate two new columns from the weight column - [Weight Values] and [Weight Units]
+    - replace any blank entries in [Weight Units] with kg.
+(Although, this means that the few products that are listed in ml are now in kg which is a data discrepancy.
+But for the sake of following indtructions for this course, we include this step here for simplicity)
+    - convert the data type in [Weight Values] to a decimal number
+    - This resulted in some errors during the conversion.
+Replaced those error values with the number 1.
+(Again, this introduced false values but we continue for simplicity.
+This affects those products sold in multi-packs where the weight was listed as 2x50g for eg., so string '2x50' conversion to decimal caused errors.)
-For the newly created units column, replace any blank entries with kg For the values column, convert the data type to a decimal number If any errors arise during the conversion, replace those error values with the number 1 From the Data view, create a new calculated column, such that if the unit in the units column is not kg, divide the corresponding value in the values column by 1000 to convert it to kilograms
+    - created a new calculated column named [Weight in kg], such that if the unit in the units column is not kg, divide the corresponding value in the values column by 1000 to convert it to kilograms.
+Formula used: `= if [Weight Units] <> "kg" then [Weight Values] / 1000 else [Weight Values]`
-Return to the Power Query Editor and delete any columns that are no longer needed
+    - Remove unneeded coluns [Weight Values] and [Weight Units]
+- renamed the columns to align with Power BI naming conventions
+- Change data types for better formatting

+## Load and Transform Stores Table

+**Source**: Blob Storage
+credentials:
+- account_name = powerbistorage2
+- Account Key = ZPUQ+verSniHMG7EqR5/VAQc0aUYYG1utLQQuke0JQqR18TRRZI1/vTX65OqeXfUgWAugYLL73Gp+AStozRNKw==
+- Container Name = data-analytics

+**Import Method**: Azure Blob Storage data connector, then extract Stores table into the project

+**Transformations**:
+- renamed the columns to align with Power BI naming conventions
+- Removed [Source.Name] column as this is not needed and was created from the combination of the files
+- Change data types for better formatting

+## Load and Transform Customers Table

+**Source**: Downloaded to local machine in a Customers.zip file.
+The zip file contains three CSV files, each with the same column format, one for each of the regions in which the company operates.

+**Import Method**: Using the Folder data connector, the Combine and Transform button was used to import the data where Power BI automatically appended the three files into one query.

+**Transformations**:
+- created [Full Name] column by combining the [First Name] and [Last Name] columns
+- Removed [Source.Name] column as this is not needed and was created from the combination of the files
-Rename the columns in your dataset to match Power BI naming conventions, ensuring a consistent and clear presentation in your report
+- renamed the columns to align with Power BI naming conventions